Rated 4.9/5 by verified buyers

 Elastomeric Coatings

 Elastomeric coatings are rubber-like membranes that stretch and recover with substrate movement.
-They bridge hairline cracks up to 1/16" and maintain waterproofing integrity through thermal cycling.
-Most ICC-ES AC39 evaluated deck systems use elastomeric technology.
+Many systems bridge non-structural hairline cracks (often below 1/16") with a detail coat and maintain waterproofing through thermal cycling; larger or moving cracks need routing, sealant, and reinforcement per the system detail.
+Most ICC-ES AC39 evaluated deck systems are elastomeric, though AC39 also covers other system technologies.

 • Elongation: 300-500% (stretches without tearing)